sparse-attention-span/Select2Win/README.md

 - code refactoring to aim to debug third party NSA implementation
 - writing sections of (draft and main) report.

-Hua Chang Bakker:
+Dante Campregher:

-- Prototype implementations
+- Modification and adaptation of third party Triton kernel, including insight on mathematical properties.
-- Running experiments on Cosmology
+- Running experiments on ShapeNet (architecture iteration)
-- Creating visualizations, such as the attention maps and receptive field
+- Code refactoring for merging of team implementations

 ## Credits
 Much of the code in this repository is based on the official code for the [Erwin Transformer](https://github.com/maxxxzdn/erwin) and the [Triton-based implementation of NSA](https://github.com/lucidrains/native-sparse-attention-pytorch) by LucidRains.